 - Promote, share, measure: Once a piece is published, we promote it.
 We share all of our articles across social media, our blog newsletter, and sometimes, Hacker News.
 From there, we monitor how our content performs on Google Analytics and check SEO rankings in Ahrefs.

 Using social media is tricky as a content creator.
-I love being online because it can be an infinite well of inspiration––I’m starting a newsletter on exploring the internet and have written a bit on internet culture.
+I love being online because it can be an infinite well of inspiration––I’m actually starting a newsletter on exploring the internet and have written a bit on internet culture.
 I also follow a range of people I find interesting.
 Twitter is also where I source a lot of reading recommendations.

 There’s also a certain obligation attached to being online.
 Writing something compelling is wonderful, but getting people to read it is challenging.
 Building a social media presence can be important as a content creator for having your writing read, your videos watched, or your podcast listened to.